voxel51/fiftyone/docs/source/integrations/cvat.rst

 CVAT provides three levels of abstraction for annotation workflows: projects, tasks, and jobs.
-A job contains one or more images and can be assigned to a specfic annotator or reviewer.
+A job contains one or more images and can be assigned to a specific annotator or reviewer.
 A task defines the label schema to use for annotation and contains one or more jobs.
 A project can optionally be created to group multiple tasks together under a shared label schema.